 The International Association for the Study of Lung Cancer (IASLC) is the only global organization dedicated to the study of lung cancer.
-Founded in 1974, the association's membership includes nearly 4,000 lung cancer specialists in 80 countries.
+Founded in 1974, the association's membership includes more than 4,000 lung cancer specialists in over 90 countries.

 IASLC members work to enhance the understanding of lung cancer among scientists, members of the medical community and the public.
 IASLC publishes the Journal of Thoracic Oncology, a valuable resource for medical specialists and scientists who focus on the detection, prevention, diagnosis and treatment of lung cancer.

 - to embrace the study of the etiology, epidemiology, prevention, diagnosis, treatment and all other aspects of lung cancer and other thoracic malignancies

 - to provide education and information about lung cancer and other thoracic malignancies to IASLC members, to the medical community at large, and to the public